yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 When using **Import** mode in Power BI, configuring partitions for large tables may significantly improve overall table processing performance.
 While for a non-partitioned table Power BI uses a single thread and ingests and compresses data as a single chunk, for a partitioned table Power BI uses multiple threads where each thread ingests and compresses own chunk of data.
 Therefore, end-to-end table processing is much faster.
 As we saw above in our case the performance gain was **~50%**.
 For bigger tables the performance gain can be even higher.

+--

+When using **Import** mode, Logical partitioning in Power BI allows large tables to be divided into separate segments, with each partition able to be refreshed independently.
+This approach significantly improves data refresh performance because multiple partitions can be processed in parallel, reducing total refresh time compared to refreshing a single, monolithic table.
+As demonstrated, partitioning can cut refresh durations, making data updates much faster and more efficient, especially for large datasets.
+By leveraging logical partitioning, Power BI semantic models become more scalable, providing a better experience for both administrators and end users.

+> [!IMPORTANT]
+> Please note that actual performance improvement due to logical partitioning may vary, as it depends on multiple factors.

 ## Power BI Template